 The hemp linen I prepared has six layers of primer

 I've done several paintings on my new hemp canvas so far (all mounted on to a panel).
-After priming it looks, feels and performs exactly like linen—all of which should be no surprise since on a microscopic scale the fibers are extremely difficult to tell apart.
+After priming it looks, feels and performs exactly like a medium weight linen—all of which should be no surprise since on a microscopic scale the fibers are extremely difficult to tell apart.

 Due to the non-shrinking properties, I would not recommend hemp for those who are new to preparing their own canvases.
 You'll fare much better if you stick to cotton or cheaper grades of linen.